 Corn Chowder

 Soups, chilis, chowders.
 They all taste so much better in the fall and winter when the temperatures start dropping and comfort food becomes a premium.
-This corn chowder takes advantage of the creaminess of the half and half and combines it with the sweet corn flavor.
+This corn chowder takes advantage of the creaminess of half and half and combines it with the sweet corn flavor.
 The result is silky goodness.

 · 3 Yukon or butter potatoes, medium, peeled, cut into 12 equal pieces